-Program Activities FY 2021 - 2023: Describe activities that will be taken to achieve or maintain a "Good/Green" rating in all measures including the overall SSDQ rating.
-Also, describe how your State provides resources to conduct DataQs operations within your State, and describe how elevated/appeals requests are handled.
+Program Activities FY 2024 - 2026: Describe activities that will be taken to achieve or maintain a "Good" (Green) rating in all measures including the overall SSDQ rating.
+Include a description of all O&M costs for SSDQ.
+Also, describe how your State provides resources to conduct DataQs operations within your State, and how elevated/appeals requests are handled.

 The Department of Public Safety is responsible for all aspects of Data Quality, Data Qs, and the Mississippi Crash Data Repository (ECRASH).
 Data Quality and the MS Crash Data Repository are handled by the DPS MS Crash team division of the Mississippi Highway Patrol.
-The MS Crash team unit is comprised of 1-3 accident reconstrutionists in each of the nine MHP Districts.
-Each accident reconstrutionist is supervised by three regional Master Sergeants.
+The MS Crash team unit consists of one to three accident reconstructionists in each of the nine MHP Districts.
+Each accident reconstructionist is supervised by three regional Master Sergeants.
 The Regional supervisors report to the Lieutenant and Major over the Crash Team.
 The Data Qs fall under the DPS Motor Carrier Safety Division Data Quality Division consisting of three 100% dedicated personnel.
 The MS Department of Public Safety is continually working to ensure that the data quality meets all federal requirements.
 The Crash Team Structure provides a layered supervisory system that must sign off on all crash data. to ensure accuracy.
 This system will be maintained to continue the MS Green Status.
-Each crash is scanned for accuracy and will continue to be during FY 23 to maintain Green Status.
+Each crash is scanned for accuracy and will continue to be during FY 24 to return the crash accuracy status to Green Status.

 The MCSD Data Quality Department within MCSD consists of three data specialists dedicated to ensuring inspection records are complete and accurate.
-Inspection accuracy is monitored for every inspection that comes into safety net, Any errors are noted and corrected.
-Tag numbers are run through NCIC to look for correct VIN numbers if a VIN number shows an error message.
-Timeliness will be reinforced for MCSD troopers to get all inspections in within the 21 day requirement, and to ensure inspections are complete and all data is correct.
+Inspection accuracy is monitored for every inspection that enters safety net, Any errors are noted and corrected.Tag numbers are run through NCIC to look for correct VIN numbers if a VIN number shows an error message.
+Timeliness will be reinforced for MCSD troopers to get all inspections completed within the 21 day requirement, and to ensure inspections are complete and all data is correct.
 Any questions with the inspection reports are relayed to the inspecting officers for assistance.
-Appeals processes are handled by DPS MCSD unit.
+Appeals processes are handled by the DPS MCSD unit.

 Performance Measurements and Monitoring: Describe all performance measures that will be used to monitor data quality and DataQs performance and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
 Performance Measures:

-- For Fy 23, Crash Record Completeness, Crash VIN Accuracy, Fatal Crash Completeness, Crash Timeliness, Crash Accuracy, and Crash Consistency will be maintained at Green Status by extensive monitoring by FMCSA and the DPS MS Crash Team. - For Fy 23, Inspection Record Completeness will be monitored by the Data Quality Department of MCSD through Safety Net. - For Fy 23, Inspection VIN numbers will be monitored by the Data Quality Department of MCSD.
-Any errors will be corrected by providing the correct VIN number into the record. - For Fy 23, Inspection timeliness and Inspection Accuracy will continue to be a priority for all inspectors and data quality specialists, ensuring that accurate inspection reports are submitted by the 21 day timeline.
+For FY 24, Crash Record Completeness, Crash VIN Accuracy, Fatal Crash Completeness, Crash Timeliness, Crash Accuracy, and Crash Consistency will be maintained at Green Status by extensive monitoring by FMCSA and the DPS MS Crash Team.

+For FY 24, Inspection Record Completeness will be monitored by the Data Quality Department of MCSD through Safety Net.

+For FY 24, Inspection VIN numbers will be monitored by the Data Quality Department of MCSD.
+Any errors will be corrected by providing the correct VIN number into the record.

+For FY 24, Inspection timeliness and Inspection Accuracy will continue to be a priority for all inspectors and data quality specialists, ensuring that accurate inspection reports are submitted by the 21 day timeline.